icpcatucsd/icpcatucsd.github.io/content/meeting-schedule.md

 ## Weekly Topic Meeting Schedule

-Our Fall 2025 weekly topic meeting are Tuesdays 6-8pm.
+Our Fall 2025 weekly topic meeting are Tuesdays 6-8pm in EBU3B B230 (CSE basement).
 At each meeting, we learn new algorithm and data structures concepts through practice competition problems.

 ## Practice Contest Schedule